exrlla/exrlla/README.md

 - I'm a junior student studying Information Sciences at the University of Illinois Urbana Champaign!
 - I'm a designer and a coder!
 Take a look at my [work](https://estrellapopoca.uwu.ai/) here!
-- I'm a Software Developer at [Carella](https://www.businesswire.com/news/home/20220510005447/en/CCNY-Student-Led-Start-Up-Carella-Wins-25000-at-Standard-Chartered-2022-Women-in-Tech-Incubator-Competition), and at [Hack4Impact UIUC](https://uiuc.hack4impact.org/).
+- I'm a Software Developer at [Hack4Impact UIUC](https://uiuc.hack4impact.org/).
 I love coding for social good!
 Feel free to talk to me about ways to get involved!
  <p />
 <br clear="left"/>